 Again in 2007 Pogrel found prilocaine to be far more likely to cause nerve damage than articaine or lidocaine.

 Garisto 2010 found dental anesthetics with higher concentration were more likely to cause dental anesthetic nerve damage.
 The main two anesthetics in the study are articaine and prilocaine.
 Prilocaine was 7x more likely to cause damage and articaine was 3.5x more likely.
 Others have found similar results, such as Haas 1995 and Gaffen 2009.

 Unusual nerve damage from dental work or dental anesthetic

-There are reports of taste changes after denatl work that can occur from damage to the chorda tympani.
+There are reports of taste changes after dental work that can occur from damage to the chorda tympani.
 These should all get better as most nerve damage from either needle or anesthetic heals and the body compensates for taste loss.

 Unusual side effects of dental anesthetics